-Note: A student may declare the Health Science - Surgical Technology Specialist A.S. degree as his or her program of study at any time on TCC Passport or through the TCC Admissions and Enrollment Services office.
+Note: A student may declare the Health Science degree as his or her program of study at any time through the TCC Admissions and Enrollment Services office.
 However, the student is not officially admitted into the A.S. degree until the student is enrolled in or has completed one of three college credit certificate programs: Surgical Technology Specialist Certificate (6355) , Central Sterile Processing Technologist Certificate (6360) or Endoscopy Technician Certificate (6361) .
 The student must contact the Division of Healthcare Professions to be officially admitted into the A.S. degree program.

 This program accepts students for each Fall and Spring semester.
 This is a limited-access program with a limited number of seats per class.

-Applicants must submit a TCC admission application (www.tcc.fl.edu/apply) and attend the Surgical Technology Program information session to obtain and submit a program application.
+Applicants must submit a TCC admission application (www.tcc.fl.edu/apply) and attend the Surgical Technology Program information session to obtain and submit a program application through TCC Passport.

 See Additional Healthcare Program Requirements for important information.